gocd/docs.go.cd/content/installation/hardware_specifications.md

 ##### RAM

 The amount of memory available to the server machine.
-Generally speaking, the amount of RAM should be atleast 2-3GB more than the JVM memory to allow some headroom for the operating system.
+Generally speaking, the amount of RAM should be at least 2-3 GB more than the JVM memory to allow some headroom for the operating system.

 > **A note about swap**: Ensure that swap is turned off, because it negatively affects performance when the machine runs out of memory and begins swapping